See Rich's personal site for information about his current work, archives of his prodigious scholarly work, and updates on his life in retirement.

 Bhushan Aryal is an Assistant Professor of English at Delaware State University, in Dover, DE, where he teaches first-year rhetoric and composition as well as advanced writing courses.
 He also serves as Director of the University’s Composition and Speech Program.
 Born and raised in western Nepal, Bhushan received his Ph.D. in English from West Virginia University in 2018.

 His research interests converge at the intersection of composition curriculum at HBCUs, digital writing, writing across the curriculum, South Asian/American rhetoric, and constitutional rhetoric.

-Jessica Jorgenson Borchert is an Assistant Professor of English at Pittsburg State University in Pittsburg, KS.
+Jessica Jorgenson Borchert is an Associate Professor of English at Pittsburg State University in Pittsburg, KS.

 She teaches courses in professional writing and rhetoric and serves as Director of Writing across the Curriculum.

 She has presented her work at meetings of CCCC, CWPA, CEA, Computers and Writing, and Popular Culture Association/American Culture Association.

 Bruce Horner is Endowed Chair in Rhetoric and Composition at the University of Louisville, where he teaches courses in composition, composition theory and pedagogy, and literacy studies.